-For efficiency, the litigation has been split into multiple trials, heard by Mr Justice (now Lord Justice) Birss and Mr Justice Meade.
+For efficiency, these litigations are split into multiple trials, heard by Mr Justice Meade, Mr Justice Mellor and Mr Justice Marcus Smith.
+Some of the decisions have now been considered by the Court of Appeal.

-The trials have involved multiple complex patents and important points about the obligations of the owners of standards-essential patents to give licences to the patents on terms which are fair, reasonable and non-discriminatory ("FRAND"), and the ability of implementers to invoke those obligations.
+The trials have involved multiple complex patents and important points about the obligations of the owners of standard-essential patents to give licences to the patents on terms which are fair, reasonable and non-discriminatory (FRAND), and the ability of implementers to invoke those obligations.
+Interlocutory decisions and the decisions of the Court of Appeal have also considered the UK Court's jurisdiction over this kind of dispute.